SapitoSucio/froggo-guides/docs/script_commands.md

 Arrays (in rAthena at least) are essentially a set of variables going under the same name.
-You can tell between the specific variables of an array with an 'array index', a number of a variable in that array:
+You can tell between the specific variables of an array with an `array index`, a number of a variable in that array:

 **<variable name\>**[**<array index\>**]

 All variable types can be used as arrays.

-Variables stored in this way, inside an array, are also called 'array elements'.
+Variables stored in this way, inside an array, are also called `array elements`.

 Arrays are specifically useful for storing a set of similar data (like several item IDs for example) and then looping through it.
 You can address any array